1919 Australian federal election

 The 1919 Australian federal election was held on 13 December 1919 to elect members to the Parliament of Australia.
 All 75 seats in the House of Representatives and 19 of the 36 seats in the Senate were up for election.
 The incumbent Nationalist Party government won re-election, with Prime Minister Billy Hughes continuing in office.

-The 1919 election was the first held since the passage of the Commonwealth Electoral Act 1918, which introduced preferential voting for both houses of parliament – instant-runoff voting for the House of Representatives and preferential block voting for the Senate.
+The 1919 election was the first since the passage of the Commonwealth Electoral Act 1918, which introduced preferential voting for both houses of parliament – instant-runoff voting for the House of Representatives and preferential block voting for the Senate.
 It was held several months earlier than constitutionally required, so that the government could capitalise on the popularity of Hughes after his return from the Paris Peace Conference.
-The Nationalists campaigned on the government's war record and appealed to return soldiers.
-The Australian Labor Party (ALP), in opposition since the 1916 party split, contested a second election under the leadership of Frank Tudor.
-However, T. J. Ryan was the party's national campaign director and played a key role in the campaign.
+The Nationalists campaigned on the government's war record and appealed to returned soldiers.
+The Australian Labor Party (ALP), in opposition since the 1916 party split, contested a second election under the formal leadership of Frank Tudor, although Tudor's health issues meant T. J. Ryan was appointed as the party's national campaign director and played a key role in the campaign.

 The Nationalists won 37 out of the 75 seats in the House of Representatives, including the seat of Ballaarat by a single vote.
-Labor won 26 seats, a net gain of four.
 The Nationalists also swept the Senate for a second consecutive election, leaving the ALP with just a single senator, Albert Gardiner.
-The election was notable for the emergence of the Country Party as a national political force.
-A referendum was held simultaneous to the election, at which the government unsuccessfully sought approval to amend the constitution for increased government powers over commerce.
+Labor won 26 seats in the House, a net gain of four, while 11 seats were won by candidates aligned with farmers' organisations, who formed the first federal parliamentary Country Party after the election.
+A referendum was held simultaneous to the election, at which the government unsuccessfully sought approval to amend the constitution for increased power over commerce.